Shabang Music Festival

 For the festival merchandise collection, I designed a baby tee that captured the whimsical and magical energy of the event.
 Our merch reflects our theme this year, largely inspired by medieval and fantasy elements.
 The typography featured on the back was hand drawn before being digitized in Adobe Illustrator to create a clean, scalable vector graphic.
 This design can be seen worn on models throughout the merch shoot above.
 The front design incorporates playful wizard illustrations created by Gabrielle Pontius

-I designed a calendar for the festival spanning from May 2026 to May 2027.
-It begins both mid-year to accommodate for the majority of sales during the festival itself.
+I also designed a festival calendar spanning May 2026 through May 2027, strategically beginning mid-year to align with the festival’s primary sales cycle.
 The calendar features steamy photographs of the festival’s build team, highlighting the people responsible for constructing the event behind the scenes.
 Thank you build team!